SPORT, EXERCISE AND HEALTH SCIENCES WITH FOUNDATION YEAR BSc (Hons)

 Sport and Exercise Science uses human movement facilities enhance physiology and athletic performance

-Why study Sport and Exercise Science at LSBU?
+Why study Sport and Exercise and Health Sciences at LSBU?

 During your studies you can obtain professional qualifications to become a Fitness Instructor and Personal Trainer